Last Updated January 26, 2021

 Wooden spatulas should not be put into a dishwasher as the intense steam and hot water could disintegrate the wood.
 After use, the wooden spatula should be washed in hot, soapy water then dried with wiped dry with a clean cloth.
 To preserve wooden spatulas, a lemon slice can be rubbed along it when strong flavors have seeped into the wood and mineral oil can be applied to prevent the wood from drying out and cracking.

 Stainless steel spatulas do not pick up stains quite easily, but may change color or rust after long periods of use.
-On a regular basis, they can be washed with soap and water, with a gentle sponge or cloth so as to not scrape the metal.
+On a regular basis, they can be washed with soap and water, with a gentle sponge or cloth so as to not scrape the metal and get into the slotted parts.
 For removing discoloration or stains, these spatulas can be washed in warm, soapy water with ¼ cup of vinegar or baking soda.

 Spatulas tend to have a long life span and can be used for a while, as long as they cleaned and stored properly.
-Though, it is good to pay attention to the state of the spatulas; any signs of tear and wear, such as cracked or loose handles, warped surfaces, bad odor, or split wood, as well as irremovable stains would mean that they need to be replaced.
+Though, it is good to pay attention to the state of the spatulas; any signs of tear and wear, such as cracked or loose handles, warped surfaces, bad odor, or split wood, as well as irremovable stains would mean that the spatula needs to be replaced.

-Yes- these are spatulas that are made of wood or bamboo.
-These can be found under brands that promote responsible and sustainable logging and farming and focus on using recyclable packaging and materials.
+Yes- there are spatulas that are made of wood or bamboo.
+These spatulas can be found under brands that promote responsible and sustainable logging and farming and focus on using recyclable packaging and materials.

 Is Having One Really Necessary?

-They come in various forms that can help flip food or scrape it off of flat surfaces that they have gotten stuck to, all while keeping its user away from any heat or mess thanks to their long handles.
+Spatulas come in various forms that can help flip food or scrape it off of flat surfaces that they have gotten stuck to, all while keeping its user away from any heat or mess thanks to their long handles.
 Spatulas can be made of various materials, each of which have their own unique way of care and strength.
-These kitchen tools are quite versatile and can be used for more than one purpose in cooking.
+These spatulas are quite versatile and can be used for more than one purpose in cooking.